 Islington - Chinchen and Clyde Street intersection

-City of Newcastle is upgrading the intersection of Chinchen and Clyde streets Islington to improve traffic, pedestrian and cyclist movements and safety in the area.
+We are upgrading the intersection of Chinchen and Clyde streets in Islington to improve traffic, pedestrian and cyclist movements and safety in the area.

 The intersection has a history of accidents and near misses involving vehicles, cyclists and pedestrians being an entrance to the Tighes Hill campus of TAFE NSW and the juncture of two key cycling routes.

-Following public consultation, City of Newcastle resolved to install traffic signals as the preferred means to improve safety and traffic flow.
+Following community engagement, Council resolved to install traffic signals to improve safety and traffic flow.

 Also in the area